Advertisement

 Pismo Beach: Watch some great competitions

 This Central Coast beach town is well known for its dunes (and dune buggies) but also has serous surfer street cred.
-The weekend after California Surfing Day it will host the F.G.R.’s Still Frothy Surf Festival (Sept.
-21–23), which includes pro-am competitions and the region’s only Tow-At (jet-ski assisted) Air Show, which kicks off Friday with live music at Cool Cat Restaurant.
-Or, make plans to come next month for the World Surf League Pismo Beach Open on October 11–14.
+The weekend after California Surfing Day it will host the F.G.R.’s Still Frothy Surf Festival (check their site for 2025 dates), which includes pro-am competitions and the region’s only Tow-At (jet-ski assisted) Air Show, which kicks off Friday with live music at Cool Cat Restaurant.
+Or, make plans to come next month for the World Surf League Pismo Beach Open.

 Carmel-by-the-Sea: Watch an epic sunset